SX0818/TodoList/project_n2w7h/README.md

 # **Personal Project**

-### To-Do list
+### To-Do List

-To-Do list application keeps track of things that the user insert and cross things off when the user finishes the work.
-Everyone has chances to use it.
-I am interested in this project because I always write down all the tasks that I need to finish.
-I think this project is useful.
+The To-Do List application keeps track of things the user inserts and crosses off when the user finishes the work.
+Everyone has a chance to use it.
+I am interested in this project because I always write down all the tasks I need to finish.
+This project is helpful.

 ### User Stories
 - As a user, I want to able to add a task to my to-do list